 Thorough pre-test checks stop last-minute problems.
 Verify centre details, ID rules and confirmations so check-in is smooth.

 - Confirm test centre details: Check address, reporting time, and contact number.
-Pearson VUE India has 39 active centers (2025).
+Pearson VUE India has 39 active centres (2025).

 - Print or save confirmation: Keep your confirmation email or printout ready for check-in.